strawberry-graphql/strawberry/docs/integrations/fastapi.md

     tags=["GraphQL"],
 )
 ```
+After which your GraphQL schema is exposed on the given `prefix`.

 The integration is built as a shell around the Strawberry ASGI integration.
 For more information about Strawberry ASGI refer to [asgi.md](./asgi.md)